-Keeping yourself safe during a thunderstorm involves staying indoors, avoiding open areas, tall trees and metal objects.
+Keeping yourself safe during a thunderstorm involves staying indoors and avoiding open areas, tall trees, and metal objects.
 Keeping your business property safe during a thunderstorm requires different measures.
-Though lightning, trees and rainwater can damage your building, it can all be mitigated by you and your employees taking action before, during and after a thunderstorm.
+Though lightning, trees, and rainwater can damage your building, you and your employees can help mitigate those risks by implementing storm safety measures before, during, and after a thunderstorm.

-Here are some ways to protect your business.
+Here are some tips that may help protect your business:

 - Unplug any electronics to protect them from power surges.